nlamonaco86/CastlesAndCoding/README.md

 Records of each battle are displayed in the console, and kept in the database for later viewing.

 The "combat" system includes random chances for both heroes and monsters to block attacks or land critical hits.
 Monsters will drop gold and items upon defeat, which will then transfer to the hero's inventory.

+## Design Your Own Dungeons

+Players can create their own dungeons, with unique descriptions, dungeon bosses, treasures, and minions.

 ## Optional - No DB required